-In accordance with the guidelines and recommendations from the Centers for Disease Control and Prevention and the Commonwealth of Pennsylvania to mitigate community spread of COVID-19, we are cancelling all weddings in April and May 2020.
+In accordance with the guidelines and recommendations from the Centers for Disease Control and Prevention and the Commonwealth of Pennsylvania to mitigate community spread of COVID-19, we are cancelling all weddings through August 2020.
 The health and well-being of Conservancy staff, partners, and community members are of the utmost priority to us, and we want to keep you informed about the extra precautions we are taking during this time.
 Learn more.

 For more information on our Wedding Wednesday officiants, please visit Journeys of the Heart.